 Are some accidents on the road caused by impaired drivers.
 Yes.
 Is there anything you can do about their behavior?
 No. You can only control your own behavior.
 Did you know that according to the NHTSA, 20% of motorcyclists who are involved in fatal accidents have a blood alcohol level that is higher than the legal limit?

 When you’re not sober, maintaining situational awareness is virtually impossible.
 That’s what makes an accident far more likely.
 When riding under the influence, your coordination, balance, and judgment are all negatively affected.

 Riding At A High Rate Of Speed

 Riding at a high rate of speed dramatically increases the chances of a serious accident.
 In fact, it’s one of the main risk factors for having an accident.
 Is it exhilarating to ride at high speeds?
 You bet.
 Is it dangerous?
 Absolutely.
 Riding faster makes it harder to react to dangers and if you do hit something, moving faster makes you hit harder.

 Additionally, if you ride really fast and are under the influence of alcohol, the risk more than doubles.
 It goes up exponentially.
 The bottom line here is simple.
 Riding fast might be fun but it’s also incredibly dangerous.
 So, always ride at a safe speed and obey all posted speed limits.

 Riding In Bad Weather

 Riding in bad weather is a major risk factor that often leads to serious accidents.
 Serious accidents mean serious injuries or worse for riders.
-What kind of bad weather should you avoid riding in whenever possible?
-Anytime there’s rain, strong winds or any other type of storm, riding your motorcycle is more hazardous than normal.
+What kind of bad weather should you avoid riding whenever possible?
+Anytime there’s rain, strong winds, or any other type of storm, riding your motorcycle is more hazardous than normal.